 In Table 3.6, fuel consumptions and emissions of 1.A.1.a category are reported for the time series.
 Table 3.6 shows a decrease in fuel consumption and overall decrease in GHG emissions.
-However, a slower decrease is observed in CH_4 and N_2O emissions due to the increase in use of natural gas and biomass.
+However, a slower increase is observed in CH4 emissions due to the increase in use of natural gas and biomass.